 12. Since the interviewer cannot see you physically, get your notes ready and keep standard answers next to you.
 These notes will keep you focused, especially if you tend to get nervous or are worried you will miss out on vital information that you want to relate to the hiring manager.

 13. Accept that because of technology, no matter how good your connection is, there will be lags or buffering or sound cutting out.
 Leave more gaps of silence between questions and answers, and don’t be afraid to ask your interviewer to repeat themselves if the sound does cut out.

 14. Related to the tip above, ending the video interview may not occur as naturally as it does in person.
 Ensure you have asked all your questions and find out what steps are next.
 When you say goodbye, stop yourself from repeating goodbye once the interviewer has responded.
 You will end up in a cycle of repeating yourself.
 Wait until they have answered, then hang up.

 15. Ensure you have officially logged off before you relax.
 Many candidates have reacted without realising that the interviewer was still connected to the interview video call.

-While it is doubtful that you will be asked to attend a face-to-face interview any time soon, demonstrate your preparedness when speaking to your recruiter on the phone.
-You can also reply to their email 5 to 10 minutes before the scheduled interview timing to inform them that you are set up and ready to do the interview virtually.
+While it’s doubtful that you will be asked to attend a face-to-face interview any time soon, demonstrate your preparedness when you speak to your recruiter on the phone, or when replying to their email by stating you are set up and ready to do the interview virtually.

-Video calls and video interviews can be highly effective when you prepare and practice.
-From now on, it will be the standard process and expectation for most jobseekers, as COVID-19 continues to impact the hiring process.
+Video calls and video interviews can be highly effective when you prepare and practice – going forward, it will be the standard process and expectation for most jobseekers, as COVID-19 continues to impact the hiring process.